-So I think if the workers could actually 12 listen to what the parents want help with, then we probably 13 could have still stayed with my parents, and then I 14 wouldn't have had to walk from 57th and 9th all the way to 15 Britannia and back every day, just to hang out with 16 17 friends, because my foster parents wouldn't give me bus fare.
-And like living with my parents, I always had a bus 18 19 pass.
+So I think if the workers could actually listen to what the parents want help with, then we probably could have still stayed with my parents, and then I wouldn't have had to walk from 57th and 9th all the way to Britannia and back every day, just to hang out with friends, because my foster parents wouldn't give me bus fare.
+And like living with my parents, I always had a bus pass.

-20 So I wouldn't have so much trouble gaining 21 weight now, because I can lose up to five pounds just by 22 sleeping, because I starved as a teenager, because I'd run 23 away all the time.
-And like, I was only given \$5 a week, 24 so I'd spend that on food pretty quickly.
-And so I wasn't 25 really eating, I wasn't really sleeping, but I was walking a lot.
-So it's taken a lot of years for my stomach to grow back to a normal size and for me to regain my appetite.
-And I've been working hard at trying to gain weight, but it's still pretty hard for me.
+So I wouldn't have so much trouble gaining weight now, because I can lose up to five pounds just by sleeping, because I starved as a teenager, because I'd run away all the time.
+And like, I was only given \$5 a week, so I'd spend that on food pretty quickly.
+And so I wasn't really eating, I wasn't really sleeping, but I was walking

-Yeah, just supporting the parents more to find out what they want and what they need to look better after their kids would have been really helpful in my case.

-MS. SHAE-LYNN NOSKYE: I definitely have to 8 9 agree that there needs to be more support for parents.
-I've spoken about it a couple of times, but the adult 10 mental health supports that are out there are not nearly as 11 much as is needed, I guess.
-You really have to start with 12 the parent and do a bit of fact-finding and figure out what 13 exactly that person needs to thrive themselves, before they 14 15 can even think about starting to support their children.

-Definitely, it's always difficult being a single parent as well.
-There needs to be more programming out there that connects mothers with other mothers, and fathers with other fathers.
-Just to, I guess, continue to build that sense of community that I really feel like we've lost.
+1 a lot.
+So it's taken a lot of years for my stomach to grow 2 back to a normal size and for me to regain my appetite.
+3 And I've been working hard at trying to gain weight, but 4 it's still pretty hard for me.
+5 Yeah, just supporting the parents more to 6 find out what they want and what they need to look better 7 after their kids would have been really helpful in my case.
+8 MS. SHAE-LYNN NOSKYE: I definitely have to 9 agree that there needs to be more support for parents.
+10 I've spoken about it a couple of times, but the adult 11 mental health supports that are out there are not nearly as 12 much as is needed, I guess.
+You really have to start with 13 the parent and do a bit of fact-finding and figure out what 14 exactly that person needs to thrive themselves, before they 15 can even think about starting to support their children.
+16 Definitely, it's always difficult being a 17 single parent as well.
+There needs to be more programming 18 out there that connects mothers with other mothers, and 19 fathers with other fathers.
+Just to, I guess, continue to 20 build that sense of community that I really feel like we've 21 lost.
 Yeah.

-Do you have another question, or do you wantme to talk about that one?
+22 Do you have another question, or do you want 23 me to talk about that one?
 24 COMMISSIONER QAJAQ ROBINSON: I do have more 25 questions, but I do want you to talk about that one, too.

-If you have some additional thoughts that you wanted to provide, recommendations.

-MS. ERIN PAVAN: Yeah, I think I've probably 3 already said all my recommendations so this might be 4 repeating myself.
-But, I think part of it is about the 5 6 community taking more responsibility as well.
-I think that this is something that governments can definitely do 7 something about and put more funding into.
-But I also 8 9 think the community can step up.
-And that could mean, like volunteering to be a mentor; it could mean becoming a 10 foster parent.
-It could just mean getting more involved 11 with your neighbours and finding out what's going on and 12 offering support.
-13 out.
-And going to therapy or counselling is nothing to be 1 ashamed of, or needing extra support for food or childcare 2 is nothing to be ashamed of either.
-And providing those 3 supports and having that be more normalized, so that 4 parents aren't, I think, afraid to reach out.
-And may be 5 6 sometimes afraid to reach out because they don't want 7 people to know, because then their kids will get taken away.
-8
+MS. ERIN PAVAN: Yeah, I think I've probably already said all my recommendations so this might be repeating myself.
+But, I think part of it is about the community taking more responsibility as well.
+I think that this is something that governments can definitely do something about and put more funding into.
+But I also think the community can step up.
+And that could mean, like volunteering to be a mentor; it could mean becoming a foster parent.
+It could just mean getting more involved with your neighbours and finding out what's going on and offering support.